 Two unstable particles, the theta-meson and the tau-meson, were causing a lot of head-scratching.

-BUT, the theta decayed to produce two pions, while the tau decayed to produce three pions.
+The only way you could tell the difference between them was by their decay products – the theta decayed to produce two pions while the tau decayed to produce three pions.

-Most physicists thought the idea was ludicrous; if there was one thing they could rely on Mother Nature to do, it was to preserve parity and symmetry.
+Physicists did not believe parity conservation could ever be broken, because this would mean the fundamental symmetry physicists believed was present in the universe would also be broken – if there was one thing they could rely on Mother Nature to do, it was to preserve parity and symmetry.

 Enter Yang and Lee